justchrister/kalt/SECURITY.md

 ## Overview
 We are committed to maintaining the security of our software and protecting the privacy of our users.
 Since we store a lot of personal data, we have implemented a lot of different security measures in order to ensure none are leaked.

+Our commitment extends beyond mere compliance; it's about fostering a culture of security and privacy that permeates every aspect of our operations.
+Recognizing the dynamic nature of digital threats, we have established a multi-layered security strategy.
+This includes not only rigorous protocols and cutting-edge technology but also a proactive approach to potential vulnerabilities.
+Our comprehensive security measures are meticulously designed to protect our software and, more importantly, the privacy and integrity of our user data.
+In an era where digital information is both valuable and vulnerable, we strive to be a bastion of trust and reliability for our users, ensuring that their data is safeguarded with the highest standards of security.

 ## Web application firewall
 As our first line of defence, we have added a web application firewall from Cloudflare, it helps protect against common attack patterns and strategies.